Aotokitsuruya

 1apply_form_for_options!(record, object, options)

-method, we can find it set the method
+In the apply_form_for_options! method, you can find it set the method and url.

 1action, method = object.respond_to?(:persisted?) && object.persisted? ? [:edit, :patch] : [:new, :post]